NguyenMav/DataCamp_SQL_Advance_SQL_Associate_Certificate/README.md

 # Exam 2 (Practical - 4 tasks): Hotel Operations

+I know it might be tempting to just copy and paste answers.
+But trying to do the exams on your own will be beneficial for your future.
+Certificates have very little value in the data field, it's more to validate the knowledge you have, so you shouldn't try to cheat yourself.
+The practical exam practice solutions in another repo I provided are more than enough to give you an idea of what to expect in the exam.
+Regardless of your intent, here's my solution for Exam 2.

 ## Explanations of the exam

 Please be able to complete the practice exam for the practical portion of the SQL Associate certificate, it will be very useful in completing this.